-- AC4 is the adopted charge rate for each defined use for a material change of use or building work for non-residential development stated in section 8.3 (Adopted charge rate) for the transport, public parks and land for community facilities, water supply and sewerage networks. - AC{SW} is the adopted charge rate for a material change of use or building work for non-residential development stated in section 8.3 (Adopted charge rate) for the stormwater network. - Q4 is the non-residential quantity for each defined use. - Q{SW} is the impervious area of the development. - C4 is the credit stated in section 8.4 (Credit) for the transport, public parks and land for community facilities, water supply and sewerage networks. - C{SW} is the credit stated in section 8.4 (Credit) for the stormwater network. - (4) An infrastructure charge is only levied if the calculation in sub-sections (1), (2) and (3) results in an amount greater than \$zero (i.e. no refund applies should the calculated charge result in a negative amount).
+- AC4 is the adopted charge rate for each defined use for a material change of use or building work for non-residential development stated in section 8.3 (Council adopted charge rate) for the transport, public parks and land for community facilities networks. - AC{SW} is the adopted charge rate for a material change of use or building work for non-residential development stated in section 8.3 (Council adopted charge rate) for the stormwater network. - Q4 is the non-residential quantity for each defined use. - Q{SW} is the impervious area of the development. - C4 is the credit stated in section 8.4 (Credit) for the transport, public parks and land for community facilities networks. - C{SW} is the credit stated in section 8.4 (Credit) for the stormwater network. - (4) An infrastructure charge is only levied if the calculation in sub-sections (1), (2) and (3) results in an amount greater than \$zero (i.e. no refund applies should the calculated charge result in a negative amount).

-8.3 Adopted charge rate
+8.3 Council adopted charge rate